-Throughout the seventies, students would operate WERG (“The Fine Eighty-Nine”) during the week with an Album Rock format, along with news, informational programming, and sports--including Pittsburgh Pirates baseball.
+Throughout the seventies, students would operate WERG (“The Fine Eighty-Nine”) during the week with an Album Rock format, along with news, informational programming, sports (including the popular Jock Talk show), and even Pittsburgh Pirates baseball.
 WERG maintained broadcast operations over the weekends with the help of community volunteers, who ran alternative programming for the Erie community.
 One of these shows, Super Soul Saturday, has become an institution in Erie radio and an integral part of WERG’s weekend programming schedule.

 On October 19, 1977, general manager Lowman Henry announced that WERG had received authorization from the Federal Communications Commission to increase power to 3000 watts, enabling WERG to serve the entire city of Erie.

 Thanks to the donation of a 3000-watt Westinghouse transmitter from WTAE-FM radio in Pittsburgh (now WKST), and a brand-new Shively antenna mounted atop Nash Library, WERG was now broadcasting with a strong signal throughout the city and into the surrounding communities.
 With the technical upgrades came a new position on the FM dial: 89.9.

 Throughout the eighties, WERG operated with an Album Rock format under the name "Rock 89."
 With a familiar weekday schedule, plus Super Soul Saturday, various community programs on Sunday, and a weeknight news magazine show (Total News at Six) WERG became known as an educational station that not only trained you in the mechanics of broadcasting, but let you do so while enjoying the benefits of having an actual sizable listening audience.